📙ACT/Question Types

 Strategy Tip

-Ask: what work does this part do for the argument?
+Ask: what job does this part do?
 Does it provide evidence, illustrate a contrast, create empathy, or establish credibility?
+Tone words: objective, critical, nostalgic, sardonic, reverent.

 Text Structure & Organization